opsschool/curriculum/application_components_201.rst

 RabbitMQ
 --------
-RabbitMQ [rmq]_ is an open source Message Broker written in erlang.
+RabbitMQ_ is an open source Message Broker written in erlang.
 Its queuing protocol is the Advance Message Queuing Protocol. [wiki]_  [specs]_ It provides plugins for different queuing protocols like STOMP and advanced setups.
 Installations scale from single host as an applicationmessagebus, to multi cluster installations in different networks.
 Messages are send to different type of exchanges.
-While Direct, Fanout, Topic and Header Exchanges are part of the core system, others plugins are rooted in the community. [#]_  [#]_ .
+While Direct, Fanout, Topic and Header Exchanges are part of the core system, others plugins are rooted in the community.
 No prior understanding of the erlang programming language is needed to setup, configure and operate the message broker.
 The documentation on the projects homepage reads a fair amount of different configurations with explanations.

 To setup a cluster a minimum of two nodes is required.
+All nodes of a cluster must be in the same ip network segment.
 It is possible to send huge messages via AMQP to a RabbitMQ node.
 The maximum message size is limited by the amount of available RAM on the node.
 Depending on the durability of a message and the policy of queues, the messages are synchronized to other nodes.